-I’m sorry to break it down to you, but I don’t have a checklist of questions you can ask your date to screen for a commitment-phobic man.
+I’m sorry to break it down to you, but I don’t have a checklist of questions you can ask your date to screen for a commitment phobic man pattern.
 And, you shouldn’t ask for one in the first place.
 You definitely don’t want to grill the poor guy with personal questions on your first few dates.
-Many men complain that their dates feel more like an interrogation than a pleasant meeting with an interesting woman because many women use a checklist to screen a guy rather than listening to their instincts and intuition.
+Many men complain that their dates feel more like an interrogation than a pleasant meeting with an interesting commitment phobic woman traits because many women use a checklist to screen a guy rather than listening to their instincts and intuition.
 But, here’s the thing: interrogators don’t get second dates, so why sabotage your chances of getting to know him?
-Take your time, get to know your date, and protect your heart
+Take your time, get to know your 3 date rule, and protect your heart

 Yes, you can do all of those things!